Herb and Garlic Marinated Olives are an easy yet impressive appetizer recipe you can whip together several days ahead of a party or get together.

 How to Make This Recipe

 Start with olives, of course!
 You can use whatever kind you like.
-I happen to love Mezzetta green olives so I use a mixture of those and kalamata olives.
+I love Mezzetta green olives so I use a mixture of those and kalamata olives.

 Add the olives to a large Ziplock bag with cubed parmesan cheese, smashed garlic cloves, whole black peppercorns, fresh rosemary and thyme, extra virgin olive oil, red wine vinegar, and fresh lemon juice.